bigfix/developer.bigfix.com/site/pages/relevance/guide/client/services.md

 title: Services
 ---

 The service inspector allows you to query installed services on a computer.
-You can query about installed services using the **service** inspector, or you can query about the installed services that are currently running using the inspector **running service**.
+You can query installed services using the **service** inspector, or you can query the installed services that are currently running using the inspector **running service**.

 If the BESClient service is installed but not active at the time you run the inspector you will get: